PascualHache/Boredom/README.md

-# Getting Started with Create React App
+# Welcome to Boredom (skip) App!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is part of a technical test.

-## Available Scripts
+## Requirements Status

 In the project directory, you can run: